CodeLouisville/Old-FrontEndWebDev-ClassProject/README.md

     c) Give `.nwsltr-input` a width of 70% and float it to the left;
     d) Give `.nwsltr-btn` a width of 20% and float it to the right;
 6.)
 Test your site by either shrinking the size of your browser, or using the Device Toolbar in Google Chrome.

+#Week 7 Challenge
+Let's add a google map with a pin on our restaurant.

+1.)
+Find the Map section of the site in index.html.
+2.)
+Follow the instructions on Google's website to embed google maps on your site. (https://developers.google.com/maps/documentation/javascript/adding-a-google-map)

+You can choose to place your pin anywhere on the map.